2017: International Summer School for researchers and practitioners from Central Asia

 - Application of social cohesion as a development intervention outcome, such in impact evaluation studies

-The summer school will provide practical skills on processing and analyzing micro-data on the statistical package Stata.
+The summer school has provided practical skills on processing and analyzing micro-data on the statistical package Stata.

-The summer school will take place from the 11 to 18 June 2017.
-The languages of instruction will be Russian and English.
-Simultaneous translation will be provided.
+The summer school took place from the 11 to 18 June 2017.
+The languages of instruction were Russian and English with simultaneous translation provided.

-Sessions will include lectures, class discussions, group work, case study exercises and statistical analysis.
+Sessions have included lectures, class discussions, group work, case study exercises and statistical analysis.

 Prof. Kathryn Anderson, Vanderbilt University, USA